rklaehn/abc/README.md

 ### Compact in memory representation

 On modern CPUs, cache concerns are *very* important.
 So a compact in-memory representation is often more important for good overall performance than optimal big-O behavior.
-So compact in-memory representation will ***always*** be given priority over optimal big-O behavior.
+So in this library, compact in-memory representation is ***always*** given priority over optimal big-O behavior.

 This yields very good results regarding compactness and performance.
 The downside is that you have to provide ClassTag instances in many places.